ahmetcann0/TodoApp/README.md

 # TodoApp

 TodoApp is a task management application built with React and TypeScript.
 It allows users to add tasks, mark them as completed, delete tasks, and bulk delete completed tasks.
-The user interface is created using React, while TypeScript ensures type safety.
+The UI is created using React, while TypeScript ensures type safety.

 ## Technologies Used